Minty Kitchen

 Sorrel vs. Spinach: What's the difference?

-Sorrel is a leafy green herb that looks similar to spinach but has a distinctive tangy, slightly sour flavor.
+Sorrel is a leafy green herb that looks similar to spinach but has a distinctive, tangy, slightly sour flavor.
 It is widely used in Eastern European cooking and is the traditional leafy green in green borscht.
 The natural tanginess of sorrel gives the soup its characteristic brightness.
 The problem is that fresh sorrel is hard to come by in most markets and grocery stores.
 Spinach is the go-to substitute; it's widely available, has a mild flavor, and works beautifully in the broth.
 If you're using sorrel, skip the lemon juice; sorrel brings plenty of acidity on its own.

 ingredients for green borscht